WonuAkingbuwa/Gene_expression_SCZ/README.md

-# Gene_expression_SCZ_ASD
+# Analyses of gene set enrichent in schizophrenia- and ASD-associated variants
-code and data (where possible) for gene set enrichment analyses in scz/asd-associated variants
+Code and data (where possible) for gene set enrichment analyses in scz/asd-associated common and (ultra)-rare variants